 Day 11: Gamlitz

-Today we visit various wine farms for some tastings and the knoeldege of the red and white alcoholic grape juices, followed by lunch in the picturesque village of Kitzeck.
-In the afternoon we'll enjoy a pleasant vineyard walk and take in the lovely scenery and have lunch at a Buschenschank (local vinter's cottage).
-Simply put: A journey to Austria that did not include the unique experience of a Buschenschank would just not be complete!
+Today we visit various wine farms for some tastings and we will gain some knowledge about the red and white alcoholic grape juices, followed by lunch in the picturesque village of Kitzeck.
+In the afternoon we'll enjoy a pleasant vineyard walk and take in the lovely scenery and have lunch at a Buschenschank (local vintner's cottage).
+Simply put: A journey to Austria that does not include the unique experience of a Buschenschank, would just not be complete!